alkhe/lambdant/README.md

 ## Scripts

-`node cli-run file.lm` runs a Lambdant script.
+`node tools/dump file.lm` ouptuts the source, Lambdant ast, and estree ast of a Lambdant script.

-`node cli-compile file.lm` compiles a Lambdant script, printing the Javascript on stdout, can be written to a Javascript file or piped to node
+`node tools/compile file.lm` compiles a Lambdant script, printing the Javascript on stdout, can be written to a Javascript file or piped to node

+## TODO
+- add object and array literals
+- add multivariate function calls
+- add more combinators